mete96/advanced-to-do-app-what-you-spend/README.md

 Live at: https://keen-banach-9b3a56.netlify.app/

-just a different kinda of to do app beginner & advanced friendly :)
+just a different kinda of to do app :)